openshift/enhancements/enhancements/installer/nutanix-ahv-ipi.md

 ### Open Questions

-1. How should VM specifications be determined or specified?

-1. Are there any minimum host requirements to enforce?

 1. Should the default install attempt to locate control plane VMs on different physical nodes?

-1. Are unit-level tests recommended (required?).
-If so, is there preferred tooling / test structure?
-This is in addition to the required CI E2E testing.

-> We will follow what other supported platforms have done.
-Please advise with any suggestions/tips.

 ### Test Plan